esamattis/piler/README.md

 html(lang="en")
   head
     title= title
-    !{renderScriptTags}
+    !{renderScriptTags()}
   body
     h1= title
     #container !{body}
 </pre>

+Script tags will be rendered in following order.

+1. server.scriptURL()
+2. Scripts automatically loaded from the filesystem in alphabetical order
+3. server.share()
+4. server.exec()
+5. response.share() - as inline script
+6. response.exec() - as inline script

 ### Settings

 Code sharing adds an extra setting, *clientscripts* to Express.
 It allows you to specify a directory where client-side only scripts can be loaded.
-They will be automatically added to browser by *bundleJavascript* helper.
+They will be automatically sent to browser in alphabetical order by *renderScriptTags* helper.
 You can also use CoffeeScript files there.
 They will be automatically compiled to Javascript.

 Default is process.cwd() + "/clientscripts"